-- (a) The period fixed by domestic law to lodge application to be granted nationality is to begin 'not later than at the age of eighteen years' and it is to end 'not earlier than the age of twenty-one years'.
-Thus allowing for a time-frame of three years, if citizenship was not already granted before.218 - (b) The state may fix a period of habitual residence in the territory, which cannot be more than five years 'immediately preceding the lodging of the application nor ten years in total'.219 - (c) The state can impose as a requirement that the person concerned has not been sentenced to more than five years in prison nor 'convicted of an offence against national security'.220
+- a) The period fixed by domestic law to lodge an application to be granted nationality is to begin 'not later than at the age of eighteen years', and it is to end 'not earlier than the age of twenty-one years'.
+Thus allowing for a time-frame of three years, if citizenship was not already granted before.219 - The state may fix a period of habitual residence in the territory, b) which cannot be more than five years 'immediately preceding the lodging of the application nor ten years in total'.220 - The state can impose as a requirement that the person concerned c) has not been sentenced to more than five years in prison nor 'convicted of an offence against national security'.
+221 - d) 'That the person concerned has always been stateless'.222